ngageoint/hootenanny/test-files/cases/reference/unifying/highway/highway-662/README.txt

-Use hoot::MaximalSublineMatcher to conflate right angle turn.
+Use MaximalSublineMatcher to conflate right angle turn.